bas-ansible-roles-collection/php5-nginx/README.md

 See the [PHP5](https://galaxy.ansible.com/bas-ansible-roles-collection/php5/) role, on which this role depends, for more information on which extensions are enabled and how to control them.

+### FPM pools

+PHP-FPM uses the concept of a pool to define different options, such as resources or security options for different websites or applications used in a single web-server, or web-server virtual host.

+Each pool uses a separate pool configuration file, which can also contain options which affect PHP, but only within each pool.

+This role will configure the default pool, *www* only.
+This pool is configured to use a UNIX socket for accessing FPM with the relevant permissions.

+On CentOS systems FPM SAPI specific options are also set as it is not possible to do this using a dedicated PHP configuration file.
+See the *PHP configuration files* sub-section for more information.

 ### Typical playbook

 ```yaml